nicm42/100-days-of-code-v2/log4.md

 **Day 39: 2nd September 2021**
 I finished off the creations section.
 I had to re-do the way I'd done the images gradient with a before element, so that it could have a white overlay on hover.
 It took me a little while to work out why it wouldn't work with after - because a elements have an after and all the images are as.
 Once I got that sorted, then the desktop version of the grid wasn't too bad.
 I had to change my flex to a grid to position the button in different places in each.
 I then started on the footer section - just sorting out the HTML and inserting the images and doing a few CSS bits to make it all visible.

+**Day 40: 3rd September 2021**
+I finished off the footer, which didn't take long.
+And then needed to work out at what point to change everything from mobile to desktop and how it should look in between.
+Which took longer.
+I still have a few things that aren't quite right, but they'll be easier to fix tomorrow